-Since the publication of the 2023 First Report, two national Court decisions concerning the SPC Waiver have been published, showing not only a conflicting understanding of the language of the SPC Waiver Regulation, but also the attempt of a SPC holders to create artificial obstacles to the use of the waiver via frivolous litigation, raising questions about what could be considered 'abusive litigation'.
+Since the publication of the 2023 First Report, several national Court decisions concerning the SPC Waiver have been published, showing not only a conflicting understanding of the language of the SPC Waiver Regulation, but also the attempt of a SPC holders to create artificial obstacles to the use of the waiver via frivolous litigation, raising questions about what could be considered 'abusive litigation'.

-All respondents showed very strongly concern about the first judgement on the SPC Waiver issued by the Munich District Court, Germany in October 2023, in the case Janssen v Formycon1 ("Formycon").2 In this judgement, the Munich District Court adopted an inordinately restrictive interpretation of the SPC manufacturing waiver, which cannot be derived from the letter of the law, and which contradicts the purpose and spirit behind the amendments that were introduced during its inception until its final approval.
+All respondents showed very strongly concern about the first judgement on the SPC Waiver issued by the Munich District Court, Germany in October 2023, in the case Janssen v Formycon1 ("Formycon").2 In this judgement, the Munich District Court adopted an inordinately restrictive interpretation of the SPC manufacturing waiver, which cannot be derived from the letter of the law, and which contradicts the

+Janssen Biotech, inc v Formycon, Regional Court of Munich, October 2023 purpose and spirit behind the amendments that were introduced during its inception until its final approval.
 This utterly frustrates the aims of the Regulation.